 However, this Acer Swift 3 review will show why it's display isn't exactly perfect for streaming Netflix or Disney Plus.
 And with the speakers being located on the bottom of the laptop, you can an audio experience that you can't call immersive.
 But, when you consider the great performance and battery life, the Acer Swift 3 is definitely one of the best laptops.

-Acer Swift 3 (AMD): Price and configuration options
+Acer Swift 3 (AMD): Price, release date and configuration options

-The Acer Swift 3 unit I tested was released earlier this year and costs $649.
+The Acer Swift 3 unit I tested was released earlier this year and costs $630 at Amazon right now, discounted from $679.
 It comes with a 14-inch, 1080p display, a 2-GHz AMD Ryzen 7 4700U octa-core processor, 8GB of RAM, a 512GB SSD and an AMD Radeon GPU.

-If you’re looking to save a little bit of money, you can choose the base model, which starts at $619 and comes with a 14-inch, 1080p display, a 2.3 GHz AMD Ryzen 5 4500U hexa-core processor, 8GB of RAM, 256GB SSD and an AMD Radeon GPU.
+If you’re looking to save a little bit of money, you may be able to find the base model, which starts at $619 and comes with a 14-inch, 1080p display, a 2.3 GHz AMD Ryzen 5 4500U hexa-core processor, 8GB of RAM, 256GB SSD and an AMD Radeon GPU.
 This specific model is offered in two different colors: Silver and Pink.

 If you happen to be in the market for something more powerful than our review model, there’s the $949 version.
 You get some of the same specs as our model, like the 14-inch, 1080p display, a 2-GHz AMD Ryzen 7 4700U, octa-core processor and AMD Radeon GPU, but you’ll upgrade to16GB of RAM and a 1TB of SSD.